AdobeDocs/workfront.en/help/quicksilver/agile/use-kanban-in-an-agile-team/add-existing-tasks-or-issues-to-the-kanban-board.md

 1. In the Add Stories dialog box, type the name of the Kanban team.
 >[!NOTE]
 >
->If you add multiple teams, the task or issue displays only on the primary team's kanban board.
-The primary team is the team first assigned.
+>If you add multiple teams, the task or issue can display only on one team's kanban board.
+This is the board you choose in step 5.

 1. If you are adding tasks, click **Add Stories**.
    Or